bmoscon/cryptofeed/docs/exchange.md

 ## Order Book Support

-Finally we'll add support for order books.
+Finally, we'll add support for order books.
 There are other data feeds we could support (like `TICKER`) but for the purposes of this walk through, trades are order book are sufficient to illustrate the process for adding a new exchange.

-Like we did with for the trades channel, we'll need to add a handler for the book data in the message handler, and add support for the subscription message in `standards.py`.
+Like we did with the trades channel, we'll need to add a handler for the book data in the message handler, and add support for the subscription message in `standards.py`.

 * `standards.py`